learn-co-students/skills-based-javascript-intro-to-flow-control-js-intro-000/README.md

 ### Ternary Operator

-Remember the ternary operator?
 You can think of it as a shortcut for the `if-else` statement.

 This operator tests a condition; if the condition is truthy, it evaluates the left-hand side of the colon; otherwise it evaluates the right-hand side of the colon.